dremin/RetroBar/README.md

 # RetroBar
 ![RetroBar](https://github.com/dremin/RetroBar/workflows/RetroBar/badge.svg)

 Pining for simpler times?
-RetroBar teleports you back in time by replacing your modern Windows taskbar with the Windows 95 style.
+RetroBar teleports you back in time by replacing your modern Windows taskbar with the classic Windows 95, 98, Me, 2000, or XP style.

 RetroBar is based on the [ManagedShell](https://github.com/cairoshell/ManagedShell) library for maximum compatibility and performance.